aridoza/foundational-java/garbage-collection/README.md

 The Garbage Collector will mark those for collection, and then in a sweep process will remove that memory and perform a compaction so that the memory once again becomes available.

 > Share the program below with students.
-Give them a few minutes to answer the questions below then debrief.
+Give them a few minutes to answer the two questions below then reveal the answers.

 Consider the following program:
 ```java